 - Represented blind law school graduates in their suits against the National Conference of Bar Examiners and state bars after they denied requests to use screen-access software to take the Multistate Bar Examination.

 - Listed in The Best Lawyers in America in the field of Civil Rights Law (2014-2018)

-- Brown, Goldstein & Levy ranked in the 2017 “Best Law Firms” list by U.S. News & World Report and Best Lawyers Tier 1 Baltimore for Civil Rights Law
+- Brown, Goldstein & Levy ranked Baltimore Tier 1 in the 2018 “Best Law Firms” list by U.S. News & World Report and Best Lawyers for Civil Rights Law

 - Kenneth Jernigan Award, given to someone who has made a significant contribution to the blindness community (2016)